Bloq96/market/README.md

     add: Function from cart that adds a valid object to the cart.
 This function does not check if the object is correct, as the object will come from the database (within the program itself).

     remove: Function from cart that removes an object from the cart if it exists.

+    crack: Function of the cart factory that deletes a cart and returns the total cost of the products stored in it.